 Baby cries and screams evoke anxiety, depression, helplessness, anger and frustration in parents.
 It causes some parents to overreact and apply harsher discipline towards their kids.
 I don’t want to overreact.

 Earbuds or noise cancelling headphones lower the volume of crying.
-I still hear when the baby but I no longer panic or wince.
+I still hear the baby but I no longer panic or wince.
 I respond intentionally rather than from dismay.
 Other parents on Reddit came to a similar conclusion.
 Here’s another post where more people confirm that earbuds saved their sanity.

 What I use